-Many people who want to know the answer to the question what is dry mouth are those who have it chronically.
-Although these people can be those with chronic illnesses, they are most prevalently those who smoke, chew tobacco, and drink alcohol.
-These habits consistently decrease the mouths production of saliva and aggravate an already growing problem.
+Many people who want to know the answer to the question "what is dry mouth" are those who have it chronically.
+Although these people can be those with chronic illnesses, they also include those who smoke, chew tobacco, and drink alcohol.
+These habits consistently decrease the mouth's production of saliva and aggravate an already growing problem.
 It is not uncommon for people who breathe with their mouths open on a consistent basis to also suffer from chronic dry mouth.
 Breathing with your mouth open allows essential moisture to escape, which is what saliva needs to be produced.
 People who habitually do these activities do not realize they are suffering from dry mouth because they have been used to dealing with the symptoms for so long.

 Symptoms of Dry Mouth